kanishka-linux/ReadManga/README.md

 If some source sites are not working then try clearing the cache directory '/tmp/ReadManga/' and relaunch the application.

-If next page does not load smoothly, try increasing/decreasing size of image using '-/=' keys.
+If next page does not load smoothly, try increasing/decreasing size of image using '-/=' keys or try removing "~/.config/ReadMangaKA/config.txt" and restart the application.

 #Brief Documentation